hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Off the top of my head.

 [17:16:34](#162818379450775HNlSC:matrix.org) <gltewalt (The other Greg)>:
-Off the top of my head is how I got into this mess.  í ½í¸‰
+Off the top of my head is how I got into this mess.  ğŸ˜‰

 [17:22:08](#16281841284314lnlco:gitter.im) <ldci (FranÃ§ois Jouen)>:
 Another sample for communication between Red and Red/System.